JeremyPutnam/kegsite/README.md

 ![](/Keg%20Fridge/0CutWood.JPG)

-I ordered a cheap LCD screen off of amazon and wrote some basic code to check the screen worked with my raspberry pi.
+I ordered a cheap LCD screen off of amazon and wrote some basic code to check the screen worked with my ardunio.

 ![](/Keg%20Fridge/1.1LCDSetUp.JPG)